What is Fractional CO2 Laser?

 The treatment can take about 60 minutes or more, depending on the area(s) treated.
 A numbing cream is applied prior to the treatment.
 Fractional laser is then applied part by part.
 Thereafter, an optional post-laser mask is applied to speed up the recovery process.

-Results can be seen after one treatment, depending on the individual.
 We recommend 3-6 courses of treatment, to be done 4-6 weeks apart.
-For severe scars, 6 courses are recommended.
+For severe scars, 6 or more courses are recommended.

 Downtime can last about 4-5 days or more.
 The initial recovery can see some redness in the skin, which can gradually fade away.
 We recommend to avoid the use of any cosmetic products for the first 2 days of recovery, to wash with tepid water, and avoid direct and prolonged exposure to sun light for approximately 2 weeks or more.